Requirements for fuels for DEUTZ engines

 Biodiesel can be used in suitable engines in its pure form (B100) or as a blend with petrodiesel such as B7.

 Of course, all DEUTZ engines are approved for the diesel fuel/biodiesel blends permissible in Europe and the U.S. as per EN 590 (up to 7%) and ASTM D 975 (up to 5%).
-In addition, there are also a great number of approvals for higher biodiesel mixture proportions (EN 16734 / EN 16709 / ASTM D 7467) and for clean fuels according to EN 14214.
+In addition, there are also a great number of engine approvals for Tier 4, EU IV and V for higher biodiesel mixture proportions (EN 16734 / EN 16709 / ASTM D 7467) and for clean fuels according to EN 14214.

 Liquefied petroleum gas or LPG is the term used to describe propane-butane mixtures that are liquid at room temperature and low compression (< 10 bar).
 The benefits of LPG are its high energy density in the gas tank and the reduced CO2 emissions during combustion in the engine compared to diesel engines of a comparable size.